 Peter Carroll, MD, serves as Interim Director of the UCSF Helen Diller Family Comprehensive Cancer Center.
 Dr. Carroll is currently Associate Dean of UCSF School of Medicine and Chair of the Department of Urology and holds the Ken and Donna Derr-Chevron Texaco Distinguished Professorship in Prostate Cancer.

 Eric Small, MD serves as Deputy Director and Associate Director of Clinical Sciences.

-Dr. Small also serves as a Clinical Professor in the Departments of Medicine and Urology and as Chief of Department of Medicine/Division of Hematology/Oncology, UCSF.
+Dr. Small is leader of the Prostate Cancer Program and also serves as a Clinical Professor in the Departments of Medicine and Urology and as Chief of Department of Medicine/Division of Hematology/Oncology, UCSF.

 Robert A. Hiatt, MD, PhD, serves as Associate Director of Population Sciences.

 Additionally Dr. Hiatt is Professor and Chair of the Department of Epidemiology and Biostatistics, UCSF.

 Laura J. van 't Veer, PhD, serves as Associate Director of Applied Genomics.

 Dr. van 't Veer is Leader of the Breast Oncology Program, and holds the Angela and Shu Kai Chan Endowed Chair in Cancer Research.

 Sorena Nadaf, MS, MMI, serves as Associate Director of Translational Bioinformatics as well as being the Chief Informatics Officer for the Cancer Center.
 He currently serves on the NCI's National Cancer Informatics Program Committee.

 Kate Shumate, MPA, serves as Associate Director of Scientific Programs Administration.